 Hardware

-This section covers the hardware setup of µZ, including cabling and setting up the Audient EVO 16.
+This section covers the hardware setup of µZ, including cabling.

 Tube

-Place the main tube in the base and mount the end cap, as shown above.
+Place the main tube on the base and mount the end cap, as shown above.
 Remember to mount the appropriate end cap for the desired measurement configuration:

-All part are connected using a twist an latch system.
+All part are connected using a twist and latch system.
 An example of the procedure for mounting a part B onto another part A is as follows:

-- Twist part in a clockwise direction until only one of the grooves on parts A and B line up.
+3. Twist part B in a clockwise direction until only one of the grooves on parts A and B line up.

-The video belows shows the procedure.
+The video below shows the procedure.
 Here part B is the end cap and part A is the main tube.
-For all connecting parts the procedure is the same.
+The procedure is the same for all connecting parts.

 warning